-With many multiobjective optimization problems, knowledge about the Pareto-optimal front helps the decision maker in choosing the best compromise solution.
-For instance, when designing computer systems, engineers often perform a so-called design space exploration to learn more about the trade-off surface.
+The set of optimal solutions in the decision space X is in general denoted as Pareto-optimal set.
+With many multiobjective optimization problems, knowledge about this set helps the decision maker in choosing the best compromise solution.
+For instance, when designing computer systems, engineers often perform a so-called design space exploration to learn more about the Pareto-optimal set.
 Thereby, the design space is reduced to the set of optimal trade-offs: a first step in selecting an appropriate implementation.

-However, generating the Pareto-optimal front can be computationally expensive and is often infeasible, because the complexity of the underlying application prevents exact methods from being applicable.
-Evolutionary algorithms (EAs) are an alternative: they usually do not guarantee to identify optimal tradeoffs but try to find a good approximation, i.e., a set of solutions that are (hopefully) not too far away from the optimal front.
+However, generating the Pareto-optimal set can be computationally expensive and is often infeasible, because the complexity of the underlying application prevents exact methods from being applicable.
+Evolutionary algorithms (EAs) are an alternative: they usually do not guarantee to identify optimal tradeoffs but try to find a good approximation, i.e., a set of solutions whose objective vectors are (hopefully) not too far away from the optimal objective vectors.
 Various multiobjective EAs are available, and certainly we are interested in the technique that provides the best approximation for a given problem.
-For this reason, comparative studies are conducted, e.g., [26][22][19]; they aim at revealing strengths and weaknesses of certain approaches and at identifying the most promising algorithms.
-This, in turn, leads to the question of how to compare the performance of multiobjective optimizers.
+However, in order to reveal strengths and weaknesses of certain approaches and to identify the most promising techniques, existing algorithms have to be compared-either empirically, e.g., [1]-[4], or theoretically, e.g., [5].
+This, in turn, directly leads to the issue of assessing the performance of multiobjective optimizers.

 The notion of performance includes both the quality of the outcome as well as the computational resources needed to generate this outcome.
-Concerning the latter aspect, it is common practice to keep the number of fitness evaluations or the overall runtime constant-in this sense, there is no difference between single and multiobjective optimization.
+Concerning the latter aspect, it is common practice to monitor either the number of fitness evaluations or the overall run-time on a particular computer-in this sense, there is no difference between single and multiobjective optimization.
 As to the quality aspect, however, there is a difference.
 In single-objective optimization, we can define quality by means of the objective function: the smaller (or larger) the value, the better the solution.
-In contrast, it is not clear what quality means in the presence of several optimization criteria: closeness to the optimal front, coverage of a wide range of diverse solutions, or other properties?
-Therefore, it is difficult to define appropriate quality measures for approximations of the Pareto-optimal front, and as a consequence graphical plots have been used to compare the outcomes of multiobjective EAs until recently, as Van Veldhuizen points out [21].
+If we compare two solutions in the presence of multiple optimization criteria, the concept of Pareto dominance can be used, although the possibility of two solutions being incomparable, i.e., neither dominates the other, complicates the situation.
+However, it gets even more complicated when we compare two sets of solutions because some solutions in either set may be dominated by solutions in the other set, while others may be incomparable.
+Accordingly, it is not clear what quality means with respect to approximations of the Pareto-optimal set: closeness to the optimal solutions in objective space, coverage of a wide range of diverse solutions, or other properties?
+It is difficult to define appropriate quality measures for approximations of the Pareto-optimal set, and as a consequence graphical plots have been used to compare the outcomes of multiobjective EAs until recently, as Van Veldhuizen and Lamont point out [2].